awstuff/jsonhttpclient/README.md

 });
 ```

 *Note:* If you expect any other HTTP response code than `200 OK` when your request has returned successfully, you should specify it via the optional parameter `expectedResponseCode` available on every method.
 This is because otherwise, `JsonHttpClient` expects the response code to be `200` and aborts parsing if it is anything else.

 ## Usage of `HttpResponseCodeManager`

 Say you want to execute a specific action every time a HTTP request by `JsonHttpClient` returns with a specific response code.
 For example, you might want to switch to a special activity every time the response code `403 Forbidden` is received.

-`HttpResponseCodeManager` allows you to do this by registering event listeners for response codes.
+`HttpResponseCodeManager` allows you to do this by registering global event listeners for response codes.
 It is really simple to use, just take a look at this example:

 ```java
 HttpResponseCodeManager manager = HttpResponseCodeManager.getInstance();